-Figure 9.
+Figure 8.
 Proportion of captures by habitat type for all species, seasons, and treatments combined at the (Rohwer) Southeast Research and Extension Center, Desha County, Arkansas, 2011.

 During 3,600 trap nights, I recorded 99 captures of 51 individuals.
-I captured four species, including the hispid cotton rat (Sigmodon hispidus) (27.4% of individuals captured), Peromyscus spp.
-(3.9%), house mouse (Mus musculus) (56.9%), and woodland vole (Microtus pinetorum) (11.8%) (Table 3).
-Of all vegetation types under investigation, for all species and seasons, switchgrass (Panicum virgatum) produced the highest proportion of captures (0.74) and soybeans (Glycine max) the least (0.12) (Fig.10).
+I captured individuals of four species, including the hispid cotton rat (27.4% of individuals captured), Peromyscus spp.
+(3.9%), house mouse (56.9%), and woodland vole (Microtus pinetorum) (11.8%) (Table 4).
+Of all vegetation types under investigation, for all species and seasons, switchgrass produced the greatest proportion of captures (0.74) and soybeans the smallest (0.12) (Fig.10).
 Although small samples sizes prevented statistical comparisons, number of individuals captured per 100 trap nights and species diversity differed numerically both between treatments and between seasons.

-During the winter, WS1 produced the highest number of individuals captured per 100 trap nights (4.44), with all remaining treatments equaling (1.67); WS1 also supported the greatest species diversity (1.39), while W1, S1, and C1 supported the least (0) (Table A9).
-Of all vegetation types under investigation, for all species and seasons, switchgrass produced the highest proportion of captures (0.52) and soybeans the least (0.13) (Fig. A9).
+During winter, WS1 produced the greatest number of individuals captured per 100 trap nights (4.44), with all remaining treatments equaling (1.67); WS1 also supported the greatest species diversity (1.39), while W1, S1, and C1 supported the least (0) (Table A9).Of all vegetation types under investigation, for all species and seasons, switchgrass produced the greatest proportion of captures (0.52) and soybeans the smallest (0.13) (Fig. A9).

-During the spring, S1 produced the highest number of individuals captured per 100 trap nights (5.00), with W1 and C1 producing the least (0.56); S1 also supported the greatest species diversity (0.64), while W1, SW1, and C1 supported the least (0) (Table A10).Of all vegetation types under investigation, for all species and seasons, switchgrass produced the highest proportion of captures (0.94) and cottonwoods (Populus deltoides) the least (0.02) (Fig. A10).
+During spring, S1 produced the greatest number of individuals captured per 100 trap nights (5.00), with W1 and C1 producing the smallest (0.56); S1 also supported the greatest species diversity (0.64), while W1, SW1, and C1 supported the smallest (0) (Table A10).Of all vegetation types under investigation, for all species and seasons, switchgrass produced the greatest proportion of captures (0.94) and cottonwoods the smallest (0.02) (Fig. A10).

-During the summer, C1 produced the highest number of individuals captured per 100 trap nights (2.22) and WS1 the least (0); species diversity was non-existent among all treatments (Table A11).
-Of all vegetation types under investigation, for all species and seasons, switchgrass and soybeans produced the highest proportion of captures (0.43) and cottonwoods the least (0.14) (Fig.A11).
+During summer, C1 produced the greatest number of individuals captured per 100 trap nights (2.22) and WS1 the smallest (0); species diversity was non-existent among all treatments (Table A11).
+Of all vegetation types under investigation, for all species and seasons, switchgrass and soybeans produced the greatest proportion of captures (0.43) and cottonwoods the smallest (0.14) (Fig.A11).

-During the fall, SW1 produced the highest number of individuals captured per 100 trap nights (1.11), with all remaining treatments equaling (0); species diversity was non-existent among all treatments (Table A12).
+During fall, SW1 produced the greatest number of individuals captured per 100 trap nights (1.11), with all remaining treatments equaling (0); species diversity was non-existent among all treatments (Table A12).
 Of all vegetation types under investigation, for all species and seasons, switchgrass produced all captures (Fig. A12).